-Similar to the 60-day extension offered for Requests for Evidence and Notices of Intent to Deny, USCIS announced that it would give certain petitioners the additional 60-days to respond to other categories of notices as well.
-These apply to notices received between March 1, 2020 and September 11, 2020.
+Update: Similar to the 60-day extension offered for Requests for Evidence and Notices of Intent to Deny, USCIS announced that it would give certain petitioners the additional 60-days to respond to other categories of notices as well.
+This flexibility is offered until September 30, 2021.
+These apply to notices received between March 1, 2020 and June 30, 2021.

 These 60 days is in addition to the date mentioned in the notice.
 USCIS had announced a closure of all its in-person service at its field offices and Application Service Centers due to the Coronavirus outbreak.
 Subsequent to this, it is also offering flexibility in responding to certain notices sent out by USCIS.

 Which Notices Have the 60-Day Grace Period to Respond